Mount Olympus, the Kingdom of the Olympians

 The Life of the Gods on Mount Olympus

-Every Olympian God had his own palace, which was mostly used as a dormitory.
-The gods were living their lives with a similar rhythm to the mortals, obeying to rules, abiding to customs and gathering from time to time in the main palace, the palace of Zeus, for small conferences.
+The gods lived their lives in a rhythm similar to that of mortals, following rules, observing customs, and gathering from time to time in the main palace, the palace of Zeus, for small conferences.

-The Olympian Gods used to socialize during dining time, where they were taking decisions on the fate of the world and the mortals while eating ambrosia and drinking nectar.
-The Olympians had a whole staff at their service, like doctors, servants, preachers and doorkeepers, the Horae, who had the mission to open and close the gates of Mount Olympus to the outside world.
-However, should a god break an oath, he would be cursed to live nine years away from Mount Olympus and not be able to take part in any of the gods' gatherings.
+The Olympian gods used to meet during mealtime, where they made decisions about the fate of the world and mortals while eating ambrosia and drinking nectar.
+The Olympians had an entire staff at their service, such as physicians, servants, preachers, and doorkeepers, the Horae, who were tasked with opening and closing the gates of Mount Olympus the outside world.
+However, should a god break an oath, he would be cursed to live nine years away from Mount Olympus and not be able to attend any of the meetings of the gods.

 Facts on Mount Olympus

-Mount Olympus is the highest mountain of Greece and the second highest in the Balkans.
+Mount Olympus is the highest mountain in Greece and the second highest in the Balkans.

-- It is raised close to the village of Litochoron in Northern Thessaly, in the borders of the prefectures of Pieria and Larissa.
+It rises near the village of Litochoron in Northern Thessaly, on the border of the prefectures of Pieria and Larissa.

 Its highest point is called "Mytika" or "Pantheon" (2,917 m.).